yangzhangpsy/PsyCalibrator/README.md

 To linearize the display, PsyCalibrator incorporates the Mcalibrator2 toolkit (Ban & Yamamoto, 2013) to fit the data.
 Specifically, Mcalibrator2 implements several data fitting methods that do not assume the specific relation between video input and luminance output of the display (such as the gain-offset-gamma model or the gain-offset-gamma-offset model often assumed in CRT displays).
 These data-driven, model-free fitting methods can provide a better fit for various types of displays, from CRT to LCD and projectors, resulting in better linear correction.
 In our case, we mainly use the cubic spline interpolation method as it generally provides a superior fit.

 6.1.
-To fit the measurement data, enter and execute the following command in MATLAB: "Gamma = makeCorrectedGammaTab_APL('Gamma.mat');" (as highlighted by Section 1 in Figure 14).
+To fit the measurement data, enter and execute the following command in MATLAB:

+        >> Gamma = makeCorrectedGammaTab_APL('Gamma.mat');

 The fitting result is saved to a new file named Gamma_fitted.mat within the same directory, along with a figure visualizing the result (Figure 15).
 The generated file contains a structural variable named Gamma, in which Gamma.gammaTable (highlighted by Section 2 in Figure 14) is the color lookup table (CLUT, which translates the colors in an image to the colors in the hardware) for linearization, such that the midpoint RGB intensity level corresponds to the midpoint luminance level and so on.

   ![image](https://raw.githubusercontent.com/yangzhangpsy/PsyCalibrator/main/PsyCalibrator/figs/f15.png)